 If you want to put as much of your budget as possible toward the center diamond, choose a simple knife edge design.

-Is a Knife Edge Ring Right for You?
+How to Decide if a Knife Edge Ring is Right for You

 If you’re deciding whether a knife edge ring is right for you, understand each aspect of the style and what to expect when you wear one.

 There are variations that range from simple to ones filled with elements that bring even more sparkle to the piece.